snehamaganahalli/segmentaion_fragmentation_tcp_udp/TCP_UDP_IP_ETH_headers.md

 Protocol: UDP(17)/TCP(6)

 Total length: including IP header\
-IHL: IP header length  min:20 Max:60B.
-Becuase of this field you may have options, padding: both are variable \
+IHL: 1byte(4 bits: 1111b = 15 => 4*15 = 60 B) IP header length  min:20 Max:60B.
+Becuase of this field you may have options, padding: both are variable.
+Fragment offset is multiplication of 8, here it is 4 \

 Support fragmentation:\
 Identification\